 The business units are supported by the following units:

-- Credit Services, Finance, Accounting, Treasury, IT and HR, headed by Rune Nørregaard, Chief Credit Officer
+- Credit Services, Finance, Accounting, Treasury, IT and HR, headed by Rune Nørregaard, Chief Credit Officer - Marketing, headed by Turið F. Arge, Chief Operating Officer

 The Group's risk officer and compliance officer are members of CEO's office.